 Rhode Island Paycheck Calculator

-Calculate your take home pay after federal & Rhode Island taxes
+Calculate your take-home pay after federal & Rhode Island taxes

-Updated for 2023 tax year on Jan 01, 2023
+Updated for 2023 tax year on Mar 15, 2023

 Paycheck calculators by state

-Rhode Island has a population of over 1 million (2019) and is the smallest state by area.
+Rhode Island’s population is over 1 million (2019), the smallest state by area.
 The median household income is $63,870 (2017).

 Brief summary: